3 Classic Thanksgiving Movies for Baby Boomers

 You couldn’t ask for better actors and actresses or a more enduring story.
 Is there really a Santa Claus?
 Must logic and evidence overrule faith?
 And, of course, since many people in America consider the long Thanksgiving weekend as the official start of Christmas shopping (insane notion, that), how much commercialism is too much?

-Maureen O’Hara is brilliant as usual as the single working mother raising the precocious Natalie Wood.
+Maureen O’Hara is brilliant potrraying the single working mother raising the precocious Natalie Wood.
 The Kris Kringle character, played by Edmund Gwenn, displays a perfect balance of reasonableness and mystery.
 Sprinkle in a few excellent character actors and side stories, and this is a winner of a movie.
 The Macy’s Thanksgiving Day parade provides the vehicle to introduce characters and to thrust “Santa” into their lives.
 Then, the rivalry between retain magnates Macy’s and Gimbels is used (but with happy results.)
-This movie used product placement before its time.
+Surprisingly, this movie used product placement before it became commonplace in flicks.

-I have always wondered if it was risqué in 1947 to have the leading female character in a movie be divorced, not widowed.
+I have always wondered if it was risqué in 1947 to have the leading female character in a movie be divorced.
 If anyone has the back story on that, please respond.
 In the meantime, I get goosebumps every time I hear the lively movie title music complete with sleigh bells.
-It is a great way to celebrate Thanksgiving and rev up for Christmas simultaneously.
+It is a great way to celebrate Thanksgiving and simultaneously to rev up for Christmas.

 Holiday Inn (1942) B & W. 100 minutes.
 Musical comedy with a touch of real-time WWII propaganda.